-When ice storms hit Adams Land & Cattle in Nebraska this winter, Liz Babcock, Director of Communication and Talent Development, and her team had no reason to panic.
+When ice storms hit Adams Land & Cattle in Nebraska, Liz Babcock, Director of Communication and Talent Development, and her team had no reason to panic.

 They were prepared and used their mobile app to communicate with their spread-out workforce.
 "We did have an ice storm early last week, but thanks to our teams’ preparation and hard work, we were able to attend to the needs of the cattle, and continue operations.
 The mobile app has become an instrumental piece of our crisis-intervention plan, particularly with regard to weather," Liz told us after everything cooled down.